leonstel/leonstel.github.io/blogs/gmap4.md

     // Overrides the MapBase' doMapInitLogic()
     // Gets called after the MapBase's essentials are wire up doMapInitLogic(): void {
-        //you could here do some initializing on the google maps
+        // You do some initializing on the google maps here

-        // this lets the store know that map has been initialized
+        // Call the MapBase's mapIsInitialized to let the application know that the map
+        // has been initialized
-        // once this has been called then every listToPropAfterMapInit observers
+        // Once this has been called then every listToPropAfterMapInit observer is open for listening this.mapIsInitialized();
-        // finally be called
-        this.mapIsInitialized();
     }